cogentcore/cogent/README.md

 ![alt tag](logo/gide_icon.png)

-**gide** is a flexible IDE (integrated development environment) framework in pure Go, using the GoGi GUI.
-When CamelCase is needed, use `Gide`, but the command is `gide` etc.
+**Gide** is a flexible IDE (integrated development environment) framework in pure Go, using the GoGi GUI.

+See the [Wiki](https://github.com/goki/gide/wiki) for more docs, discussion, etc.

 After all these years, nothing beats a great text editor for coding.
 All that drag-n-drop, graphical stuff just gets in the way.